 What to serve with creamy bacon chicken?

 This dish is quite rich, so I definitely recommend some veggies or a salad on the side.
-The sauce is scrumptious over potatoes (mashed, roasted, boiled, etc.), rice, or pasta.
+The sauce is scrumptious over potatoes (try these roasted red potatoes or mashed potatoes), rice, or pasta.

 Other creamy chicken breast recipes you may like: